huglester/ethos/README.md

 # EXPLANATION OF SETTINGS THAT APPLY TO ALL RIGS
 # If using "pool" parameter, write WORKER (a placeholder variable) in place of rig name (i.e. NOT rig1, myrig, home, warehouse2, etc).
 #
-# globalminer:		set global miner (ethminer, sgminer-gm, claymore, zcash-miner, optiminer-zcash, sgminer-gm-xmr, claymore-zcash
+# globalminer:		set global miner (ethminer, sgminer-gm, claymore, claymore-zcash, optiminer-zcash, sgminer-gm-xmr, ewbf-zcash) ewbf-zcash is for zcash on nvidia
 # maxgputemp:           the temperature in C that your GPUs will trigger the miner to turn off
 # stratumproxy:         enabled/disabled/miner/nicehash (enabled by default; disabled: pool option, nicehash: nicehash support, miner: internal miner proxy)
 # proxywallet:          the address to which this rig's proxy will mine (only used if stratumproxy is not disabled)